Evidence of identity

 Types of evidence required

-- evidence of change of name if you have changed your name or your name is different on the documents presented.
+- evidence of change of name if you have changed your name or your name is different to the documents presented.

 If you can't provide sufficient documents

-- a current Australian passport or one that has expired within the last two years
+- A current Australian passport or one that has expired within the previous three years

-- a Certificate of Identity or a United Nations Convention Travel Document issued by the Australian Passport Office (Department of Foreign Affairs and Trade)
+- A Certificate of Identity or a United Nations Convention Travel Document (Titre de Voyage) issued by the Australian Passport Office (Department of Foreign Affairs and Trade)

-- photograph and/or signature stored on the Registrar of Motor Vehicles photographic licence database
+- Photograph and/or signature stored on the Registrar of Motor Vehicles’ database

 - South Australian or Federal Police Officer photo identity card

-- Australian photo driver's licence or learner's permit that is current or has expired within the last two years.
+- Current interstate photo driver’s licence or learner’s permit

-- proof of age or photo ID card issued by an interstate government authority
+- An interstate equivalent of the South Australian proof of age card issued by an interstate government authority (issued within the previous ten years)

-- water rates, council rates or land valuation notice up to twelve months old
+- A council rates or land valuation notice (up to12 months old)

 - Australian Defence Force photo identity card (excluding civilian staff and family)

-- student identity document from an Australian educational institution, with photograph and/or signature, that is current or expired up to twelve months
+- Student identity document from an Australian educational institution with a photograph and/or signature (current or expired up to 12 months)

 - Australian-issued security guard or crowd controller licence showing photograph